dn-m/Helper/README.md

 ## Integration

 0. Ensure that Ruby and Bundler are installed
-1. Download zip from latest release
+1. `git clone https://github.com/dn-m/Helper` or download the zip from the latest release
+2. `cd Helper`
+3. `bundle install`
-2. `cp dn-m /usr/local/bin`
+4. `cp dn-m /usr/local/bin`

 ## Usage